Costessey, Norfolk

 What’s Good

-Marriott’s Way offers safe, scenic cycle commute into Norwich
+Marriott’s Way offers a safe, traffic-free cycle commute into Norwich

 Strong primary schools with good Ofsted ratings